Koundinya9/Koundinya-portfolio/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # About me
 Hi!
 My name is P. V. Koundinya.
 I am from Bangalore, India.
-I did my undergrad in Computer Science, and am currently in the MISM-BIDA 16 program.
+I did my undergrad in Computer Science, and am currently in the 16 month track of Information Systems Management program with a concentration in Business Intelligence and Data Analytics.

 # What I hope to learn